KanchanBorole/GSoC-2026-Final-Report/Index.md

 ### Plugin Architecture

 The first part of my work was designing a plugin architecture for Arbalest.
-This lets V&V functionality (and other tools in the future) be added on top of Arbalest without needing to modify Arbalest's core code directly, which is how the old prototype was built.
+This lets V&V functionality (and other tools in the future) be added on top of Arbalest without needing to modify Arbalest's core code directly.
 This made the V&V code more modular and easier to maintain separately from Arbalest itself.

 ### Moving from MGED to MOOSE

-Once the plugin structure was in place, I worked on the V&V logic itself.
-The old prototype ran its checks using MGED-based commands, which do not work with the current Arbalest.
-Since Arbalest now runs on MOOSE, I rewrote the checking logic to call `libged` commands directly, so the results (errors, warnings, geometry info) come straight from BRL-CAD's own geometry library.
+Once the plugin structure was in place and UI Integration done, I worked on the V&V logic.
+The old prototype ran its checks using `libged` commands and uses mged, which do not work with the current Arbalest.
+Since Arbalest now runs on MOOSE, I rewrote the checking logic to call `libged` commands and get the results and then added features like visual linking, more info popup, etc.

 ### Features of the V&V Plugin